-How to make your own DIY Korean drama Tour?
+How to make your own Korean drama location tour?

 It’s as easy as that.

-Many locations will showcase a banner of the popular Korean show that was filmed there so that even if you didn’t know you were visiting a film location, you’ll realize you are.
+If the Korean drama or movie was especially a well-loved and popular one, you will likely find a movie poster banner posted there.
+Even if you didn’t know you were visiting a film location, you will realize you are!
 Korea’s tourism is very good about that.

-When my mom visited me over the holidays, we visited Jeju Island (and Seoul).
-I tailored some of our Korea itinerary to three main dramas we shared in common (of course, along the way we accidentally found more locations but these are the ones we liked best).
+My mom visited me over the holidays, so we traveled Jeju Island and Seoul.
+I tailored her Korea trip itinerary to three main Korean dramas we both loved.
+Along the way we found more locations but these are the ones we liked best.
 Here’s an example:

 Teddy Bear Museum, Jeju